 According to the dark recesses of the internet that are devoted to the cause of denying the value of vaccines, Dr. Harper had decided to “come clean” about Gardasil so that she could “sleep at night.”

 The antivaccination world has attached themselves to this story, because they think it uncovers a conspiracy or lies by the vaccine manufacturers, since obviously Dr. Harper escaped from the evil clutches of Big Pharma.
 And because antivaccinationists do their “research” by Google, of course, this story keeps getting repeated until it becomes The Truth™.

-You can read my whole article, but here were the conclusions:
+You can read the whole article I mentioned above, but here were the conclusions:

 Gardasil does not increase sexual activity of young girls.
 HPV vaccinations were found to be extremely safe, with no serious adverse events observed in large clinical trials.
 And it has been shown to reduce the prevalence of HPV in young women.
 These are the scientific facts, and from them, we can conclude, as did Dr. Harper, that HPV vaccines save lives.

-In a recent article in NaturalNews (note that I use the Do Not Link service, which allows me to place a link to an obnoxious website, but they don’t get any SEO points from Google for your click), the author repeated the same stories about Dr. Harper that I, and others, have refuted time and again.
+In a recent article in NaturalNews, the author repeated the same stories about Dr. Harper that I, and others, have refuted time and again.
 However, the author of the NaturalNews article took notice of the number of stories that debunked the assertion that she ever made these statements (at least how they were interpreted by the antivaccination hooligans), so the author made this outrageous claim: